eProsima/Fast-DDS-docs/docs/notes/notes.rst

 Information about the release lifecycle can be found `here <https://github.com/eProsima/Fast-DDS/blob/master/RELEASE_SUPPORT.md>`_.

-Version 2.6.1
+Version 2.6.2
 =============

 This release includes the following **improvements**:

-1. Support for :ref:`writer side content filtering <dds_layer_topic_contentFilteredTopic_writer_side>`
+1. Support for GCC 12.
-2. Support hexadecimal values on SQL filter
-3. Support for :cpp:func:`DataWriter::get_key_value()<eprosima::fastdds::dds::DataWriter::get_key_value>`
-4. Support for :cpp:func:`DataReader::lookup_instance()<eprosima::fastdds::dds::DataReader::lookup_instance>`
-5. Support for SampleLostStatus on DataReader
-6. Improved doxygen documentation

-Some **bugfixes** are also included:
+2. Overload :cpp:func:`DataReader::get_unread_count()<eprosima::fastdds::dds::DataReader::get_unread_count>`.
+3. Improve read/take performance when using topic with a great number of keys.
+4. Improve rediscovery on lossy environments.

+This release includes the following **bugfixes**:

-1. Fixed several lock order inversion issues
+1. Fixed several deadlocks and data races.
-2. Fixed data race when closing UDP channels
+2. Fixed validation on :class:`ParameterPropertyList_t`.
-3. Fixed empty partition validation checks
+3. Fixed wrong usage of :class:`std::remove_if`.
-4. Fixed corner case with reliable writers and samples with a huge number of fragments
+4. Fixed acknowledgement in DataSharing.
-5. Other minor fixes and improvements
+5. Other minor fixes.

 .. note::
   If you are upgrading from a version older than 1.7.0, it is **required** to regenerate generated source from IDL